aabbtree77/twinpeekz/README.md

     Both of these works do not have licenses, but this should not be a problem.
 Andre Pestana is also the one who added metallicRoughness textures to Sponza via Subtance Designer.

 5. **Dihara Wijetunga** for PCSS which I initially incorporated in my Go-controlled shaders, but eventually dropped as it is a wrong tool for real time rendering.
 His dwSampleFramework (MIT-licensed) is also quite a candidate to dissect and rewrite in more productive languages.
-It has OpenGL and Vulkan codes going side by side, and some interesting extensions scattered in his github repos.
-It compiles on Ubuntu with an error which is not hard to fix by googling (it comes from VS2019 use), and his models are not included in some places and need Blender to say generate "plane.obj" or "rescale lucy.obj".
+It has OpenGL and Vulkan codes written side by side, and some interesting extensions scattered in his github repos.
+It compiles on Ubuntu with an error which is not hard to fix by googling (it comes from VS2019 use).
+The testing models are not included in some places and need Blender to generate "plane.obj" or rescale "lucy.obj".

 6. **Panagiotis Christopoulos Charitos**, who helped me to solve the screen tearing issue which must be pretty common and good to know: